Warwickshire County Championship 2026 preview: Everything you need to know

 • Fixtures and smart recruitment could define Warwickshire’s push for a County Championship title

-Warwickshire head into the 2026 County Championship with quiet optimism.
-This Warwickshire Season Preview highlights a side encouraged by progress last season, but aware that further gains are needed to rejoin the title conversation.
+Warwickshire head into the 2026 County Championship with quiet optimism, and this Warwickshire Season Preview highlights a side encouraged by progress last season but aware that further gains are needed to rejoin the title conversation.

 2025 recap: Resilient bears fell just short

-Three wins in 2025 does not immediately impress, yet the Bears were stubborn opponents throughout.
+Three wins in 2025 does not immediately impress, yet the Bears were stubborn opponents throughout a campaign in which they regularly pushed stronger sides close.
 Nine draws, the joint-highest in Division One, highlighted their resilience and kept them competitive in almost every match.

-Margins were razor-thin across the table, with only four points separating fourth from seventh place.
-Warwickshire remained in the hunt but fell just short of a real push.
-At Edgbaston, there is belief that smart recruitment and internal improvement can make the difference.
+Margins were razor-thin across the table, with only four points separating fourth from seventh place in a tightly packed division.
+Warwickshire remained in the hunt but fell just short of a real push, and at Edgbaston there is belief that smart recruitment and internal improvement can make the difference this time.

 Warwickshire Season Preview: Batting and bowling outlook

-Turning solid batting into match-winning performances is a key aim this season.
-Ed Barnard led the way with 922 runs last term, while Sam Hain and Rob Yates offered consistent support.
+Turning solid batting into match-winning performances is a key aim this season, particularly after several strong positions failed to produce victories.
+Ed Barnard led the way with 922 runs last term, while Sam Hain and Rob Yates offered consistent support across the top order.
 What they lacked was a dominant top-order season, and that extra weight of runs could turn draws into victories.

-With the ball, Ethan Bamber impressed as the attack leader, and Michael Booth showed promise in limited appearances.
-He looks capable of playing a bigger role across a full campaign.
+With the ball, Ethan Bamber impressed as the attack leader, combining control with consistent wicket-taking throughout the campaign.
+Michael Booth also showed promise in limited appearances and looks capable of playing a bigger role across a full season.

 Fantasy cricket watch: Key picks and value options